mhogrefe/malachite/malachite-q/README.md

 - `32_bit_limbs`: Sets the type of `Limb` to [`u32`](https://doc.rust-lang.org/nightly/std/primitive.u32.html) instead of the default, [`u64`](https://doc.rust-lang.org/nightly/std/primitive.u64.html).
+- `random`: This feature provides some functions for randomly generating values.
+It is off by default to avoid pulling in some extra dependencies.
 - `enable_serde`: Enables serialization and deserialization using [serde](`https://serde.rs/`).
 - `test_build`: A large proportion of the code in this crate is only used for testing.
 For a typical user, building this code would result in an unnecessarily long compilation time and an unnecessarily large binary.
 My solution is to only build this code when the `test_build` feature is enabled.
 If you want to run unit tests, you must enable `test_build`.
 However, doctests don't require it, since they only test the public interface.
+Enabling this feature also enables `random`.
 - `bin_build`: This feature is used to build the code for demos and benchmarks, which also takes a long time to build.
-Enabling this feature also enables `test_build`.
+Enabling this feature also enables `test_build` and `random`.